 The German pastor, teacher and court medic (personal physician) Hieronymus Bock (1498-1554) was initially a preacher in Hornbach and a teacher in Zweibrücken (Rhineland-Palatinate).
 He counted his family name and gave it the name "tragos" (billy goat).
 Bock was best known for his botanical, medical and pharmacological studies.

-On extensive travels in southern Germany, which took him from the Ardennes in Belgium / France to the Swiss Alps, he was one of the first scientists of his time to attempt a comprehensive description of Central European plants and their healing effects.
-The result was his main work "The Kreutzer book", which first appeared in 1539.
-There were three more editions; in the 1546 edition, too varieties treated.
-Bock distinguished between "Zamen Weinreben" and "Wild Weinreben".
-It will detail the topic Wild vines, as well as 12 "zame" (cultured) varieties with their viticultural characteristics and their occurrence in the growing areas:
+On extensive journeys in southern Germany, which took him from the Ardennes in Belgium / France to the Swiss Alps, he was one of the first scientists of his time to attempt a comprehensive description of the Central European plants and their medicinal effects.
+The result was his main work "Das Kreütter Buch", which was first published in 1539.
+Three more editions followed; in the 1546 issue, too varieties treated.
+Bock differentiated between "Zamen Weinreben" and "Wild Weinreben".
+It goes into detail on the subject Wild vines, as well as 12 "zame" (cultivated) varieties with their viticultural properties and their occurrence in the growing areas: